crowding/analysis/what_are_you_doing.md

 OKAY LET'S MAKE A GRAPH

 I want to add the "session file" column to my data as it will help.
+Which meant catching up my analysis repo.